🏔️ Conquer the Rocky Mountain Chain Quilt Block: A Peak Quilting Experience! 🧵

 As they say, there's more than one way to skin a cat—and there's always more than one way to make a quilt block.

-Two different cutting charts are shared below.
-The blue one uses traditional piecing methods and connector corners.
+• The green one uses traditional piecing methods and folded corners.

 Choose whichever method works best for you.
 Or try a new one and grow your piecing skills.

-In both charts the measurements for the HST units are generous.
+In both charts, the measurements for the HST units are generous.
 Those units will be trimmed to perfection after stitching.

 All the fabrics used were starched before cutting.
 Starch makes finger pressing easier, and in my humble opinion, cutting and sewing more accurate.